Skip to main content

 return response

-Codex automatically detects when your RAG app needs backup.
-Here we provide a basic configuration for this detection that relies on Cleanlab’s Trustworthy Language Model and the fallback answer that we instructed the Assistant to output whenever it doesn’t know how to respond accurately.
-With this configuration, Codex will be consulted as-a-Backup whenever your Assistant’s response is estimated to be unhelpful.
+Cleanlab automatically detects when your RAG app would have provided unsafe or untrustworthy responses.
+Here we provide a basic configuration for this detection that relies on the fallback answer that we instructed the Assistant to output whenever it doesn’t know how to respond accurately.
+With this configuration, Cleanlab will be consulted whenever your Assistant’s response is estimated to be unhelpful.

-Learn more about available detection methods and configurations via our tutorial: Codex as-a-Backup - Advanced Options.
+Learn more about available detection methods and configurations via our tutorial: Validator - Advanced Usage.

 is_bad_response_config = {